How we migrated from accessing and filtering data using Redux selectors to Apollo type policies.

 Our organization made heavy use of Redux to manage data access and over the years we’ve built up hundreds of selectors that we use in various combinations across our applications.
 For those who are unfamiliar with Redux selectors, you can read about them here.

-to update that global state object however you want.
+Redux isn’t a very complicated library, it essentially boils down to a single object {} that stores all of your application’s state and you can dispatch actions to update that global state object however you want.
 You have complete control over the shape of that global state object.
 Selectors are just utility functions that read, aka select, data from that global state object.

 For example, your Redux state might look like this: